MattBunch/GodotChess2D/DEVLOG.md

 Pieces added.
 Sprites are in the 1x folder.
 Need to delete superfluous assets from Assets folder.

 Did lots of piece logic and movement today.
-Got stuck on why the horizontal, vertical and diagonal moves weren't getting stopped by the other pieces
+Got stuck on why the horizontal, vertical and diagonal moves weren't getting stopped by the other pieces.

+Need to check for draw too.